Visit the institution website for COVID‑19 updates

 - Satisfactory occupational health clearance

 - Satisfactory enhanced Disclosure and Barring Service check

 - A minimum of six months contemporary, relevant practice experience (minimum of 10 hours weekly) verified by reference

 - Candidates whose first language is not English must have a minimum standard of English at IELTS level 7, with no element below level 6.5

 Months of entry

-The MA in Social Work delivers a professional qualification combined with an academic award.
-Successful completion of the course means individuals are eligible to apply to join the Health and Care Professions Council (HCPC) register which is a requirement in order to practice as a social worker in the UK.
+Successful completion of the course means individuals are eligible to apply to join the Social Work England register which is a requirement in order to practice as a social worker in England.

 The course dynamically integrates theory and practice embracing both learning in the classroom and in placement settings.
 The course provides a generic learning opportunity encompassing all service user groups and every effort is made to involve service users, carers, practitioners and managers from across the social work arena in the learning experience.